The Pultrusion Report | Tencom

 In this article, we'll look at the unique properties, the wide range of applications, and the many advantages of pultruded fiberglass rods:

-Pultruded fiberglass rods are made of a composite material that consists of polyester resin and fiberglass.
-They have unique characteristics that are suitable for a wide range of applications in various industries such as manufacturing, construction, utility, motor vehicles, telecommunications, and more.
+Pultruded fiberglass rods are made of a composite material that consists of resin and fiberglass.
+They have unique characteristics that make them suitable for a wide range of applications across industries such as manufacturing, construction, utilities, motor vehicles, telecommunications, and more.

 The characteristics of pultruded fiberglass rods are determined by the composite matrices, which are achieved by varying the resin system and glass content properties.
 Conductor rods are produced by co-pultruding the fiberglass-reinforced resin with copper wires.